``) instead. If this is your case, just set up these filters:

 txt2tags on

-[this Blog post http://txt2tags.wordpress.com/2006/08/31/split-html-in-multiple-pages/].
+[this Blog post https://txt2tags.wordpress.com/2006/08/31/split-html-in-multiple-pages/].

 ++ (X)HTML: Convert HTML pages to the txt2tags markup ++[html-to-t2t]